 As mentioned before, the supervisor plays a crucial role in the IB diploma.
 In case you are unclear on who needs to be your supervisor, you can always make a list of the choices, write the goods and not the goods and see where you incline the most.

 Do not go for the one advisor who you think is your favorite one but has no idea of your chosen topic.
-It just would not make any sense if you choose the teacher who teaches Chemistry to supervise the essay, which is going to Biology-topic based.
+It just would not make any sense if you choose the teacher who teaches Chemistry to supervise the essay, which will be Biology-topic based.
 Do not ruin your IB EE by choosing comfort over the trial.

 Then again, always go for the next best thing there is.
 If you find a supervisor who inclines with the subject you are choosing, go for them.
 Ask them about the topic, see if they are willing to supervise you and start writing that EE.

 It is essential (I cannot stress more on this one) how you need to have a supervisor who pushes you to be the best version of yourself.
-There are some instructors who just want to get it over with, your IB EE.
+Some instructors just want to get it over with, your IB EE.
 They won’t be putting in a lot of effort to read the drafts, make corrections and help you out.
 This is where things get wrong.

-It would be best if you had a supervisor who is passionate about the topic and is willing to put in extensive effort in ensuring that you are doing a top-notch job with the essay.
+It would be best if you had a supervisor who is passionate about the topic and willing to put in extensive effort to ensure that you are doing a top-notch job with the essay.
 A supervisor is there to supervise you, after all.
-And he or she needs to push you in order for you to excel.
+And they need to push you in order for you to excel.

 Therefore, you need to go for a teacher you have had a connection with.
 Someone who knows you, someone you are aware of.
 There needs to be a mutual relationship and a connection.
 Because if you go for someone who does not even know your second name, they might not be able to help you the way you want it.